-Proposed Finding: The Applicant is proposing approval of a tentative plan for a single-phase 7 lot subdivision.
+Finding: The Applicant is proposing approval of a tentative plan for a single-phase seven-lot subdivision.
 The Applicant has provided copies of the tentative plan.
+An updated tentative plan was submitted at the public hearing and incorporated into the decision.